Trump Might Take Away Aid To Puerto Rico To Pay For His Border Wall

 The White House has not yet commented on the reports that such a proposal has been considered by Trump.

 The president has been increasingly vocal about considering declaring a national emergency in lieu of needing to strike a deal with Democrats in Congress to pass a bill to fund government operations.
-The U.S. been dealing with the consequences of a partial government shutdown since December 22, due in part to Trump’s demands for government funding to include appropriations for a border wall project and Democrats’ refusal to agree to such a proposal.
+The U.S. has been dealing with the consequences of a partial government shutdown since December 22, due in part to Trump’s demands for government funding to include appropriations for a border wall project and Democrats’ refusal to agree to such a proposal.

 On whether he’d move ahead with a declaration of a national emergency, Trump seemed inclined to do so if necessary.